alexqfredrickson/notes/aws/aws.md

 ### EC2

+EC2 (or "elastic compute cloud") are virtual machines in AWS.

+* The default maximum capacity of EC2 instances per-region is 20.

 #### Pricing

 * On-demand instances are billed by the hour depending on their instance class.
 You pay full price for an on-demand instance.